Guided Cycle Tour - 15 Days / 14 Nights

 Halong Bay - 3 Days / 2 Nights ex Hanoi

-A World Heritage site located in the Gulf of Tonkin, covers an area of 1,500 square km.
+A World Heritage site covering an area of 1,500 square km.
 More than a thousand limestone peaks rise up from its crystalline emerald waters and its’ tiny islands are dotted with innumerable beaches and grottoes.

 Mekong Waterways - 3 Days / 2 Nights ex Ho Chi Minh City

-The Mekong Delta is the southernmost region of Vietnam, often referred to as the rice bowl of the country.
-Traditional transportation in the Delta is by boat along a vast network of canals and past colourful floating markets.
+The Mekong Delta is often referred to as the rice bowl of the country.
+Traditional transportation is by boat along a vast network of canals and past colourful floating markets.

 Angor Wat - 3 Days / 2 Nights ex Siem Reap

 With its five majestic towers, is the largest temple in the world and one of the richest archaeological sites.
-It is the site of the greatest concentration of temples in the former Khmer Empire.
 An astonishing 232 square km (60 square miles) is scattered with temples, pagodas, walls, moats, causeways, royal roads and reservoirs, built between the 9th and 13th centuries.